mongodb/chatbot/docs/docs/quick-start.md

 :::

-This quick start guide walks you through the steps to get started building a RAG application with the MongoDB RAG Framework.
+This quick start guide walks you through the steps to get started building a RAG application with the MongoDB Chatbot Framework.

 ## Prerequisites